 Patient groups and community networks

 Patient participation groups (PPGs) are groups of patients linked with a GP practice.
-There are different forms of PPGs, some meet on a regular basis, some are virtual groups which mean that communication is mainly by email and some are a mixture of both.
+There are different forms of patient groups, some meet on a regular basis, some are virtual groups which mean that communication is mainly by email and most are a mixture of both.
 They all vary in size.

-Being a member of a PPG means that you can represent registered patients, provide feedback on the services the practice offers, help the practice make improvements and promote health and improved quality of care.
-PPGS work in partnership with practice staff.
+Being a member of a patient group means that you can represent registered patients, provide feedback on the services the practice offers, help the practice make improvements and promote health and improved quality of care.
+Patient groups work in partnership with practice staff.

 This can mean reviewing the practice patient survey and working to develop an action plan to address any issues and to improve services.
 Many PPGs also produce practice newsletters, arrange health information sessions and some support the practice by signposting patients to other support services and networks.